 Commentary on the Postulates

-We require that the figures of geometry -- the triangles, squares, circles -- be more than ideas.
+We require that the figures of geometry -- the triangles, squares, circles -- be more than mental objects.
 We must be able to draw them, to represent them in the physical world.
 The fact that we can draw a figure is what permits us to say that it exists.
 For, as we have noted in the Commentary on the Definitions, we may not assume that what we have called a "triangle" or a "circle" actually exists.

 The first three Postulates narrowly set down what we are permitted to draw.
 Everything else we must prove.
 Each of those Postulates is therefore a "problem"a constructionthat we are asked to consider solved: "Grant the following."